sebapersson/PEtab.jl/docs/src/tutorials/sciml/starting_tutorial.md

 nothing # hide
 ```

-From plotting the fitted model, the solution captures the data well:
+From plotting the fitted model, we see the model fits the data well:

 ```@example 1
 using Plots